synhershko/Spatial4n/README.md

 ## Documentation

 Currently, the best sources of documentation are the [Spatial4j javadocs](https://locationtech.github.io/spatial4j/apidocs/) and the [Spatial4j Getting Started section](https://github.com/locationtech/spatial4j#getting-started).

+## Building and Testing

+To build the project from source, see the [Building and Testing documentation](https://github.com/synhershko/Spatial4n/docs/building-and-testing).

 ## Saying Thanks